-Research interests include radicalization, de-radicalization, violent extremism, child soldiering, Middle-Eastern conflict, and policy analysis.
+Research interests include radicalization, de-radicalization, violent extremism, child soldiering, MENA, and policy analysis.

 Peer-reviewed paper publications:

 Ahmad, H., & Masinda, M. T. (2018).
 Research Note on Immigrant Youth Radicalization and Terrorism: Pre and post-migration Considerations.
 Journal for Deradicalization, Winter(17).